Myocarditis

 - Antibiotics or antivirals may be given to help treat or prevent an infection.

-- Blood pressure medicine helps lower your blood pressure and protect your organs, such as your heart, lungs, brain, and kidneys.
+- Blood pressure medicine helps lower your blood pressure to reduce the strain on your heart.

-- Diuretics are given to decrease edema (excess fluid) that collects in a part of your body, such as your legs.
+- Diuretics may be given to help decrease edema (excess fluid) that collects in a part of your body, such as your legs.
 Diuretics can also remove excess fluid from around your heart or lungs and decrease your blood pressure.
-It is often called water pills.
-You may urinate more often when you take this medicine.
+You may urinate more often when you take diuretics.

 - Pain medicine may be given to decrease your pain.
 Do not wait until the pain is severe before you ask for more medicine.

-- Immunosuppressants prevent the immune system from attacking your body.
+- Immunosuppressants may be given to reduce inflammation and prevent the immune system from attacking your body.

 Tests:

-- A biopsy is a small sample of your heart muscle.
-It will be sent to a lab to find the cause of your myocarditis.
+- A biopsy is a procedure used to remove a small piece of your heart muscle tissue.
+The muscle tissue is sent to a lab for tests.

 Treatment: